xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-5.md

 - uDT2M : EVPN ELAN SID for BUM traffic

-Calculaton goes like this,
+**Calculaton goes like this,**

 **MAX SIDs allocated** =  sum (uN:uLocal) + 2*uA

 - 16 uN SIDs are reserved by default in hardware to avoid issues with locator configs during OOR conditions
 - uLocal here is the local SID on the box which can fall into categories like (uA, uDT4/6, uDX4/6/2 .. etc )
-- uA is counted 3 times, once as a part of uN:uLocal (uLocal = uA),and twice for local-only uA
+- uA is counted thrice, once as a part of uN:uLocal (uLocal = uA),and twice for local-only uA

 **Example:**

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
 sh segment-routing srv6 manager
 Summary:
   Number of Locators: 15 (15 operational)                            /*uN or Locators*/